uLoyd/PitchDeterminer/customModules/audioModules/README.md

 #### constructor(initData, filePath)
 Given that this class extends AudioHandler the initData argument is the object passed to the base class.
-Additionally it accepts filePath argument which, as the name suggests, should be the path to a file which will be processed.
+Additionally, it accepts filePath argument which, as the name suggests, should be the path to a file which will be processed.

 Example of logging correlated data and playing the audio from a file: